vyrtualsynthese/nozomiBot/README.md

     * production env : `docker stack deploy -c docker-compose.yml <name>`
 * Use `docker container attach <containerid>` to put commands from the console.
 [See the official documentation](https://docs.docker.com/engine/reference/commandline/attach/#parent-command).

-## Running in dev

-`yarn dev`

-## Running the tests

-Explain how to run the automated tests for this system

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

 * [Nodejs](https://nodejs.org/en/)